Top 2023 Cycling Events

 More Cycling Events

 Road cycling, or just “cycling,” takes place[-professionally-from late January (or February) until October/November.
 It’s the Union Cycliste Internationale’s (UCI) World Tour, representing both men and women.
 There are roughly 30-plus events every season, all of which have odds at the sportsbooks.

 Tips Before Betting on Cycling

 As a niche sport, dig deep to research cycling.
 Before you bet, however, here’s some advice.

 - There are no point spreads in cycling betting.
 Rather, most of what you find are outright odds.
 Put another way, you’re just wagering on who wins the race.
 Usually, there’s a runaway favorite.
 Before any betting, convert the moneyline odds into win probability to figure out who’s worth the wager.

-- Weather is a bigger factor in cycling than perhaps most sports.
-So notice the forecast before the race as well as any changes in road conditions around the area.
+- Weather is a big factor in cycling, bigger, perhaps, than in most sports.
+We suggest you take notice of the forecast before the race, as well as of any changes in road conditions around the area.

-- Although it makes news when it happens, freak accidents usually do not happen in cycling.
-However.it could lead to unexpected results.
-However, don’t put too much stock into that oddity when dissecting the cyclists’ odds.
+- Although they make the news when they happen, freak accidents do not usually happen in cycling.
+However, when they do, they could lead to unexpected results.
+Still, it’s not a good idea to put too much stock into that oddity when dissecting the cyclists’ odds.